prheenan/BioModel/README.md

 ##WormLikeChain

-Contains models for Worm-Like-Chain Force extension curves, including an option for an extensible model (which accounts for the bulk-modulus of the DNA)
+Contains models for Worm-Like-Chain Force extension curves, including an option for an extensible model (which accounts for the bulk-modulus of whatever is being stretched)